 - Capabilities of the PI System to support your analytics

 - Best practices for Industrial Analytics

 Attendees to the OSIsoft Regional Seminar are also welcome to join an optional OSIsoft pre-event Introductory session.
 This session will cover the fundamentals of the Modern PI System and is tailored for those that are either new to the PI System and would like an Introduction to the technology or wish to update and refresh their knowledge.

 |9:10 AM - 9:40 AM|

-Keynote: The PI System: Empowering People to Deliver Successful Analytics (by RSM)
+Keynote: The PI System: Empowering People to Deliver Successful Analytics

 Today, analytics is promising to deliver new efficiencies within industrial operations.
 To maximize the value of industrial analytics, you need a strategic approach that addresses edge, enterprise and cloud tools for operations data while minimizing delays and failures from data inaccessibility, intensive data processing, and poor data quality.
 A successful industrial analytics strategy requires a data infrastructure approach that fosters trust and is optimized for enterprise-wide operational analytics.